czue/pegasus-docs/ai.md

 ## LLMs and Chat

-Pegasus ships with a highly flexible and customizable Chat UI for interacting with LLMs.
+Pegasus comes with an optional Chat UI for interacting with LLMs.
 This section covers how it works and the various supported options.

 ### Choosing an LLM model